How VA Appraisals Work

 What a VA Appraisal Is (and What It Isn’t)

 A VA appraisal does two things.
-It confirms the home is worth what you agreed to pay for it.
-And it confirms the home meets the VA's Minimum Property Requirements (MPRs).
-Those requirements cover safety, soundness, and sanitation — not paint colors or dated kitchens.
+It confirms the home is worth what you agreed to pay.
+And it confirms the home meets the VA’s Minimum Property Requirements, known as MPRs.
+Those requirements cover safety, soundness, and sanitation.
+Not dated kitchens or worn carpet.

-This is one of the biggest points of confusion we see with buyers using VA loans.
-Many assume the VA appraisal is thorough enough to replace a home inspection.
-It isn't.
-The appraiser is not looking behind walls, testing outlets, or checking the HVAC system from top to bottom.
-They are looking for visible problems that affect whether the home is safe and livable.
-A licensed home inspection goes much deeper — and we recommend getting one regardless of what the VA appraisal says.
+This is one of the most common points of confusion we see with buyers using VA loans.
+Many assume the appraisal is thorough enough to replace a home inspection.
+It isn’t.
+The appraiser checks for visible conditions that affect whether the home is safe and livable.
+A licensed home inspector goes much deeper.
+They test mechanical systems, inspect the roof from the inside, and access spaces an appraiser never visits.
+We regularly see VA buyers across Colorado skip the inspection and discover afterward that mechanical systems the appraiser had no mandate to check needed significant repair.

-The other thing buyers often get wrong: the buyer doesn't order the VA appraisal.
+Here’s another thing buyers often get wrong: the buyer doesn’t order the VA appraisal.
 The lender does.
-Once you're under contract, the lender requests the appraisal through the VA's portal, and the VA assigns a certified, independent appraiser.
-You don't get to pick the appraiser.
-That setup exists to keep the process unbiased.
-The VA home loan program has helped more than 28 million veterans and service members achieve homeownership since 1944, according to the Department of Veterans Affairs — and consistent appraisal standards are part of what makes that possible.
+Once you’re under contract, the lender requests the appraisal through the VA’s system, and the VA assigns a certified, independent appraiser.
+You don’t choose who shows up.
+That setup keeps the process unbiased, which protects both buyers and lenders.

 What VA Appraisers Actually Check

-MPRs are the VA's list of conditions a home must meet before a VA loan can close.
-They are not cosmetic standards.
-The appraiser is not penalizing the seller for old carpet or a dated bathroom.
-They are looking for conditions that affect health, safety, or the structural integrity of the home.
+VA Minimum Property Requirements are not cosmetic standards.
+The appraiser isn’t penalizing a seller for old carpet or an outdated bathroom.
+They’re checking for conditions that affect health, safety, or structural soundness.

-According to the VA Lender's Handbook (Pamphlet 26-7), appraisers must identify any conditions that affect the safety, soundness, or sanitation of the property as part of MPR review.
-Common items that can trigger a required repair include peeling or chipping paint on homes built before 1978 (lead-paint risk), roofs that are at or near the end of their life, broken windows, missing handrails on stairs, exposed electrical wiring, and inadequate heating for the local climate.
-Evidence of pest damage or active termite infestation can also stop the process.
+Common items that can trigger a required repair include peeling or chipping paint on homes built before 1978, roofs that are near the end of their useful life, broken windows, missing handrails on stairs, exposed electrical wiring, and heating systems that can’t maintain safe temperatures.
+Evidence of pest damage or active termite infestation can also hold up the process.

-If the appraiser finds one of these issues, they note it in the report as a required repair.
-The repair has to be completed and verified before the loan can close.
-That is the step that catches a lot of buyers off guard — especially when a seller is reluctant to fix something they consider minor.
+If the appraiser finds one of these conditions, they note it in the report as a required repair.
+That repair must be completed and re-inspected before the loan can close.
+This is the step that catches buyers off guard, especially when a seller views the flagged item as minor.

 | Item Inspected | Typically Passes | May Require Repair |